Over 11 lakh will be hit by Odisha’s decision to link pension schemes to Aadhaar, says rights groups

 The decision, they said, marked an “about turn” for Chief Minister Naveen Patnaik’s government, whose pension schemes have till now received praise for their wide coverage and people-friendly mode of payment.

-The statement pointed out that in 2017, Patnaik had opposed Aadhaar linkage, saying it would cause hardship to beneficiaries.
-But in January, his government went back on this, and announced that pension accounts would have to be linked to Aadhaar for “verification” and seeding, it added.
+The statement pointed out that in 2017, Patnaik himself opposed Aadhaar linkage, saying it would cause hardship to beneficiaries.
+But in January, his government went back on this, and announced that pension accounts would have to be linked to Aadhaar for “verification and seeding”.

 The groups added that the move was “particularly egregious” in light of the recent death of a tribal woman from starvation in Odisha.
 The 46-year-old woman, Dukhi Jani, was a widow, who had been struck off the pension and food ration lists, due to Aadhaar verification failures, they said.

-It referred to the two circulars issued by the Department of Social Security & Empowerment of Persons with Disabilities in July and August, which specified the pensions and an “ex gratia” amount of Rs 1,000 were to be disbursed (in cash) only to those who had Aadhaar verification.
-The statement said this mandatory Aadhaar linkage threatened “to curtail this tenuous line of support”.
+The statement referred to the two circulars issued by the Department of Social Security & Empowerment of Persons with Disabilities in July and August, which specified the pensions and an “ex gratia” amount of Rs 1,000 were to be disbursed (in cash) only to those who had Aadhaar verification.
+It said this mandatory rule threatened “to curtail this tenuous line of support”.

-“As per the updated National Dashboard of National Social Assistance Programme, only 83% of the NSAP accounts in Odisha have been “verified” by Aadhaar, while only 74% have been verified for the Madhu Babu Pension Yojana scheme,” the statement added.
+“As per the updated National Dashboard of National Social Assistance Programme, only 83% of the NSAP accounts in Odisha have been ‘verified’ by Aadhaar, while only 74% have been verified for the Madhu Babu Pension Yojana scheme,” the statement added.
 “This means that more than 11 lakh persons could lose their benefits because of a lack of ‘Aadhaar verification’”

 Under the National Social Assistance Programme and the Madhu Babu Pension Yojana some of the most vulnerable citizens living in poverty, including the elderly, persons with disabilities, widows, and transgenders persons, get a pension of between Rs 500 to Rs 900 a month.